-In September 2017, a ground-breaking study was published in Nature Communication (Verhoef et al., 2017) presenting PseudoXa as a safe and effective reversal agent for prevention and treatment of bleeding in the presence of FXa-DOACs.
-The factor Xa from the venom of one of the most venomous snake in the world - the Australian brown snake named Pseudonaja textilis - was the source of inspiration for the creation PseudoXa.
+In September 2017, a ground-breaking pre-clinical study was published in Nature Communication (Verhoef et al., 2017) presenting VMX-COO1 as a potential safe and effective reversal agent for prevention and treatment of bleeding in the presence of factor Xa inhibitors.
+These inhibitors are often used as blood thinners by patients who are at risk of venous thrombosis or stroke, but can cause bleeding as a side-effect.
+The factor Xa from the venom of one of the most venomous snake in the world - the Australian brown snake named Pseudonaja textilis - was the source of inspiration for the creation VMX-COO1.
 Venom factor Xa causes human blood to clot even in the presence of factor Xa inhibitors.
-Researchers of the LUMC identified the reason for this insensitivity and applied this to human factor Xa.
-The result was the engineered protein PseudoXa.
-PseudoXa is injected as an inactive pro-enzyme, and will immediately restoring hemostasis using natural pathways of blood coagulation.
-VarmX aims to place a best-in-class antidote on the market, with unrivalled safety profile, and effective half-life.
+Researchers of the LUMC identified the cause for this and build it into human factor Xa.
+The result was the engineered 'human' protein VMX-COO1 that also clots blood in the presence of factor Xa inhibitors.
+VMX-COO1 therefore has the promise to immediately restore hemostasis in patients taking factor Xa inhibitors using natural pathways of blood coagulation.
+VarmX aims to bring this potential best-in-class reversal agent to the clinic.

-PseudoXa instantly restores hemostasis in patients with high concentrations of factor Xa inhibitors in their blood.
+VMX-C001 is intended to restore hemostasis in patients with high concentrations of factor Xa inhibitors in their blood.